 I also used Aladdin Etoken very successfully (Thanks for support!).
 The Aladdin PKCS#11 library supports all needed features very well.

 Before the keys of a token can be used, they must be imported into XCA.
 This means that XCA reads the token and shows the keys and certificates on the token.
-They can then be imported partially or completely via the Multi-import dialog.
+They can then be imported partially or completely via the Multi-import dialog to be used by XCA.
 It is not unusal that a token contains more than one key or certificate.
 It is of course possible to create your own keys on the token.
 When selecting a token-key for signing, XCA verifies that the corresponding token is available.

 The following actions with smartcards are supported:

 Existing, non-deletable, built-in certificates of Smart-cards may be ignored.
 A new CA certificate can be created and self-signed by the Smart-card key.
-It can then be used to issue end-entity certificates, containing other RSA, DSA or EC keys or sign imported certificate requests.
+It can then be used to issue end-entity certificates, containing other RSA, DSA or EC keys, sign imported certificate requests or generate CRLs

 XCA assumes for every private key on the card a corresponding public key.
 When managing cards, XCA only searches for public keys.
 There is thus no need to enter a PIN.
 When using the the key for signing the corresponding private key on the card is selected and a PIN must be entered.